JoueBien/px-par/README.md

 ## Overview
 Px par is a small sass function that allows for the quick conversion of pixels to rem.
-Its primary purpose is to allow programmers to convert container sizes from pixel measurements into % without requiring a calculator.
+Its primary purpose is to allow programmers to convert container & child sizes from pixel measurements into % without requiring a calculator.

 ## Install
 ```npm install --save px-par```